ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 # Security Considerations {#security}

-In this design, a Client wishes to make a request of a server that is authoritative for a Target Resource.
+In this design, a Client wishes to make a request to an Oblivious Gateway Resource that is forwarded to a Target Resource.
 The Client wishes to make this request without linking that request with either:

 1. The identity at the network and transport layer of the Client (that is, the Client IP address and TCP or UDP port number the Client uses to create a